Principals and Managers

 The Rehabilitation and Return to Work Coordinator allocated to each school assists with the rehabilitation of school based employees.
 If you are unsure who the Rehabilitation and Return to Work Coordinator for your school is, contact the school administration.

-For assistance with issues relating to the rehabilitation of a district or regional employee, the local Injury Management Consultant should be contacted.
+For assistance with issues relating to the rehabilitation of a regional employee, the Senior Injury Management Consultant should be contacted.

 The Rehabilitation and Return to Work Coordinator is responsible for coordinating and monitoring individual rehabilitation programs.
 This includes: